swutw/cpex_cv_forecasting/README.md

 -------------------------------------------
-# Steps for automatically creating the LaTeX template
+# Steps for automatically downloading the figures

 (This won't work unless your manual steps work.)
  - Before you run them for the first time, you will need to make the files executable (on Mac/Linux: chmod +x run_forecast_scripts.sh, chmod +x run_update_latest_imagery.sh)